lmadem/DPRAM/README.md

 # DPRAM
 Design and Verification of Dual-Port RAM in System Verilog environment.
-The main intension of this repository is to document the verification plan and test case implementation in System Verilog testbench environment and have a hands on Memory Verification.
+The main intension of this repository is to document the verification plan and test case implementation in System Verilog testbench environment and have a hands-on implementation on Memory Verification.

 <details>
   <summary> Defining the black box design of DUAL-PORT RAM </summary>